 - WHEREAS the U.S. Department of Transportation under 23 CFR Part 450 and 49 CFR Part 613 (Metropolitan Transportation Planning) require that an Metropolitan Planning Organization establish performance targets that address the performance measures or standards established under 23 CFR Part 490 (National Performance Management Measures), 49 U.S.C.
 5326(c), and 49 U.S.C.
 5329(d) to use in tracking progress toward attainment of critical outcomes for the region of the metropolitan planning organization; and - WHEREAS said federal regulations require that the selection of targets that address performance measures described in 23 U.S.C.
-150(c) shall be in accordance with the appropriate target setting framework established in 23 CFR Part 490, and shall be coordinated with the relevant State(s) to ensure consistency, to the maximum extent practicable; and - WHEREAS said federal regulations require that a Metropolitan Planning Organization establish performance targets no later than 180 days after the date on which the relevant State or provider of public transportation establishes performance targets; and - WHEREAS the Iowa Department of Transportation (IADOT) established statewide performance targets for the National Highway System (NHS) in accordance with 23 CFR 490.307 (pavement condition), 23 CFR 490.407 (bridge condition), 23 CFR 490.507 (system performance) and 23 CFR 490.607 (freight) with an effective date of October 3, 2022; and - WHEREAS metropolitan planning organizations (MPOs) must establish performance measure targets by either agreeing to plan and program projects so that they contribute to the accomplishment of IADOT's statewide performance targets for the NHS or commit to quantifiable target(s) for the metropolitan planning area.
+150(c) shall be in accordance with the appropriate target setting framework established in 23 CFR Part 490, and shall be coordinated with the relevant State(s) to ensure consistency, to the maximum extent practicable; and - WHEREAS said federal regulations require that a Metropolitan Planning Organization establish performance targets no later than 180 days after the date on which the relevant State or provider of public transportation establishes performance targets; and - WHEREAS the Iowa Department of Transportation (IADOT) established statewide performance targets for the National Highway System (NHS) in accordance with 23 CFR 490.307 (pavement condition), 23 CFR 490.407 (bridge condition), 23 CFR 490.507 (system performance) and 23 CFR 490.607 (freight) with an effective date of October 1, 2022; and - WHEREAS the Iowa Department of Transportation (IADOT) adjusted statewide performance targets for the National Highway System (NHS) in accordance with 23 CFR 490.307 (pavement condition) and 23 CFR 490.407 (bridge condition) with an effective date of October 1, 2024; and - WHEREAS metropolitan planning organizations (MPOs) must establish performance measure targets by either agreeing to plan and program projects so that they contribute to the accomplishment of IADOT's statewide performance targets for the NHS or commit to quantifiable target(s) for the metropolitan planning area.